 Dresden weather in winter: Temperatures average 5°C / 0°C (high / low) in December.

 Plan your trip: Resources to plan your Christmas holiday or winter break.

 The Christmas season is huge in Dresden along with the surrounding areas in Saxony.
 The most popular Christmas events and markets are in the Altstadt but it’s worth spending time to get away from the centre for a few hours to experience other areas.

-- Striezelmarkt – The oldest and most popular Christmas market in Dresden with Christmas stalls selling all kinds of gifts and traditional and modern food.
+- Striezelmarkt – The most popular and oldest Christmas market in Germany with Christmas stalls selling all kinds of gifts and traditional and modern food.
 There are popular Christmas rides for the kids and a few for adults to enjoy too.

 - Frauenkirche – The traditional Christmas markets in front of the stunning pale domed Frauenkirche is one not to be missed.
 It takes place from late November to Christmas Eve, along narrow Münzgasse.

 - Advent at Neumarkt – Also in front of the Frauenkirche, the Advent at Neumarkt takes over the entire pedestrian square until the 23rd December.
 This market is focused on artisanal crafts and delicious culinary classics.